Interpretable Visual Question Answering by Reasoning on Dependency Trees: Related Works

 \section{Related Works}

 \emph{Visual question answering.} \quad The VQA task requires coreasoning over both image and text to infer the correct answer.

-The baseline method proposed in the VQA dataset~\cite{VQA} to solve this task uses a CNN-LSTM-based architecture, which consists of a CNN to extract image features and an LSTM to encode the question features.
+The baseline method proposed in the VQA dataset~\cite{VQA} to solve this task uses a convolutional neural network (CNN)-long short-term memory (LSTM)-based architecture, which consists of a CNN to extract image features and an LSTM to encode the question features.
 The method combines these two features to predict the final answer.
 In recent years, a large number of works have followed this pipeline and have achieved substantial improvements over the baseline model.
 Among these works, the attention mechanism~\cite{DBLP:journals/corr/IlievskiYF16,Xu2016,shih2016att,Visual7W,StackedAtt,HiCoAtt} and the joint embedding of image and question representation~\cite{MCB,MLB,MFB} have been widely studied.
 The attention mechanism learns to focus on the most discriminative subregion rather than the whole image, providing a certain extent of reasoning to the answer.
-Different attention methods, such as stacked attention~\cite{StackedAtt} and coattention between question and image on different levels~\cite{HiCoAtt}, constantly improve the performance of the VQA task.
-For the multimodal joint embedding, Fukui \emph{et~al.}~\cite{MCB}, Kim \emph{et~al.}~\cite{MLB} and Hedi \emph{et~al.}~\cite{MUTAN} exploited the compact bilinear method to fuse the embedding of image and question and incorporated the attention mechanism to further improve the performance.
+Different attention methods, such as stacked attention~\cite{StackedAtt} and coattention between question and image on different levels~\cite{HiCoAtt} consistently improve the performance of the VQA task.
+For multimodal joint embedding, Fukui \emph{et~al.}~\cite{MCB}, Kim \emph{et~al.}~\cite{MLB} and Hedi \emph{et~al.}~\cite{MUTAN} exploited the compact bilinear method to fuse the embedding of image and question and incorporate the attention mechanism to further improve performance.

 However, some recently proposed works~\cite{balanced_vqa_v2,ECCV16baseline} have shown that the promising performance of these deep models might be achieved by exploiting the dataset bias.
 It is possible to perform equally well by memorizing the question-answer (QA) pairs or encoding the question with the bag-of-words method.
-To address this concern, newer datasets have recently been released.
-The VQAv2 dataset~\cite{balanced_vqa_v2} was proposed to eliminate data biases through balancing QA pairs.
-The CLEVR~\cite{clevr} dataset consists of synthetic images, and it provides more complex questions that involve multiple objects.
-This dataset has also balanced the answer distribution to suppress data bias.
+To address this concern, newer datasets have been released recently.
+The VQAv2 dataset~\cite{balanced_vqa_v2} was proposed to eliminate data biases by balancing QA pairs.
+The CLEVR~\cite{clevr} dataset consists of synthetic images and provides more complex questions that involve multiple objects.
+This dataset has also balanced the answer distribution to suppress the data bias.